kb1vc/MicroStage/README.md

   ![The Stage](/pictures/MicroStage_V0.jpg)

 # License:
-See the LICENSE.txt file for copyright and conditions for re-use.
+See the LICENSE file for copyright and conditions for re-use.